expo/expo/docs/pages/guides/monorepos.md

 <TerminalBlock cmd={[
-  "mkdir -p packages/cool-package # Create our new package folder", "cd packages/cool-package",
+  "# Create our new package folder",
+  "mkdir -p packages/cool-package",
+  "cd packages/cool-package",
+  "",
-  "yarn init # And create the new package"
+  "# And create the new package",
+  "yarn init"
 ]} />

 We won't go into too much detail in creating a package.
 If you are not familiar with this, please consider using a simple app without monorepos.
 But, to make the example complete, let's add an **index.js** file with the following content: